 Breast cancer occurs when cancer cells build up in the tissue of the breast.
-There are several types of breast cancer, depending on what part of the breast the cancer begins.
-The most common type of cancer is ductal carcinoma, which starts in the ducts or tubes of the breast for milk.
+There are several types of breast cancer, depending on where in the breast the cancer begins.
+The most common type of cancer is ductal carcinoma, which starts in the ducts or tubes.

 While there are no exact causes of breast cancer, there are certain risk factors that may make some people more likely to develop breast cancer.
 The best way to protect yourself is to understand your risk factors and follow screening guidelines.